ckyriaco/Capstone/Scripts/Documentation/Documentation for ADaudit and Active_Directory_ARA.md

 ### toString method
 * Prints an overall message on information found by querying through Active Directory
 * To string method  prints out all info:
-* * List of Unused users
+    * List of Unused users
-* * Count for Unused users
+    * Count for Unused users
-* * List of Unused computers
+    * List of Unused computers
-* * Count for Unused computers
+    * Count for Unused computers
-* * Limit for the number of days allowed passwords must be changed??("PWD Unchanged Past Day Limit")
+    * Limit for the number of days allowed passwords must be changed??("PWD Unchanged Past Day Limit")

-_End of class so ADaudit_
+_End of class ADaudit_

 ## Active_Directory_ARA.py Documentation